 The other main method of freesia propagation is corm division.
 Freesias grow from corms, which are similar to bulbs.
 If you dig up a freesia corm, it should have smaller corms attached to the bottom of it.
 These are called cormels, and each can be grown into its own new freesia plant.

 Plant the cormels ½ inch (1 cm.) deep in moist potting soil.
-They should produce foliage in the first year, but it will probably be 3 to 4 years before they flower.
+They should produce foliage in the first year, but it will probably be three to four years before they flower.